centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-central.md

 cat ~/.ssh/id_ed25519.pub
 ```

-Once done, copy the content of the public key file displayed by `cat` and paste it to `~/.ssh/authorized_keys` (must be created) on both of the cluster's nodes and apply the correct file permissions (still as the `centreon-engine` user):
+Once done, copy the content of the public key file displayed by `cat` and paste it to `~/.ssh/authorized_keys` (must be created) on both of the central and apply the correct file permissions (still as the `centreon-engine` user):

 ```
 chmod 600 ~/.ssh/authorized_keys
 ```

-The keys exchange must be validated by an initial connection from each node to the other in order to accept and register the peer node's SSH fingerprint (still as `centreon-engine` user):
+Once this step completed on the exchange, all that remains is to initiate a first connection from the poller to the central (still as `centreon-engine` user):

 ```
-ssh <cluster-node-ip-address>
+ssh <central-ip-address>
 ```

 Then exit the `centreon-engine` session typing `exit` or `Ctrl-D`.

-The `centreon-engine` user is now able to log in *via* SSH to both central nodes.
+The `centreon-engine` user is now able to log in *via* SSH to central.

 ### Self-monitored central server